pikelet-lang/pikelet/website/docs/reference/functions.md

 Function types are written as `A -> B`.
 Functions are [_curried_][currying-wikipedia], meaning that they take a single input, and return a single output.
-Multi-argument functions can be created by creating functions that output other functions.
+Multi-input functions can be created by creating functions that output other functions.

 For example, the function type for adding two 32-bit signed integers together is: